terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

     forcefully deleted.
 This is useful for environments that have reclaim / soft deletion enabled.

 * `state` - (Optional) Provide the VM state.
-Only 'active' and 'shutoff' are supported values.
+Only 'active' and 'shutoff' are supported values. *Note*: If the initial state is the shutoff the VM will be stopped immediately after build and the provisioners like remote-exec or files are not supported.

 The `network` block supports: